Your basket is currently empty!

 Nutritional supplements may also provide additional support to ensure adequate intake of essential nutrients that promote optimal brain health.

-Some examples of brain foods include fatty fish rich in omega-3 fatty acids, like salmon and trout, which help improve the structure of neurons and reduce inflammation.
+Some examples of brain-healthy foods include fatty fish rich in omega-3 fatty acids, such as salmon and trout, which help improve the structure of neurons and reduce inflammation.
 Leafy greens such as spinach and kale are high in vitamin K.

-Berries are packed with flavonoids that boost memory.
+Berries are rich in flavonoids that can help boost memory.

 Walnuts are rich in polyphenols that combat oxidative stress.
 And dark chocolate containing flavanols is known to improve blood flow to the brain.